UpCloudLtd/terraform-provider-upcloud/README.md

 For more examples, check the `examples/` directory or visit [official Terraform documentation](https://registry.terraform.io/providers/UpCloudLtd/upcloud/latest/docs).

+## Known issues
+- `BACKUP_RULE_CONFLICT` when updating server `simple_backup` and storage `backup_rule` in one apply

+  Removing `simple_backup` from a server and adding `backup_rule` to a storage attached to that same server in one apply operation will throw the `BACKUP_RULE_CONFLICT` error.
+This is caused by the fact that updating backup rules has to be done in a specific order that is not possible to achieve with Terraform.
+The workaround for this issue is to first remove `simple_backup` from the server, apply the change, and then add `backup_rule` to a desired storage and apply the change separately.

 ## Developing the Provider

 If you wish to work on the provider, you'll first need